 The Usage page in Twilio Console allows customers to review their Twilio accounts’s usage and spend history.
 Here, customers are presented a number of options for reviewing their total and per-subaccount usage as well as product breakdowns and daily charges.
 This guide explains how to find and get started with the Usage page.

 Notice: Customers looking to build their own internal metric tracking, may be better served using the Usage Records API.
 For more information, see Review your Twilio account usage and metrics.

 Twilio’s Usage page can be found in Console using the following methods:

 - Access the Usage page directly at twilio.com/console/usage.

-The Usage Summary page allows you to see per-product usage for a specific month, with or without including your project's subaccounts.
+The Usage Summary page allows you to see per-product usage for a specific month, with or without including your accounts's subaccounts.
 The data here is updated in near-real time, and displays the timestamp of the most recent update for transparency.

 Notice: While the product use detailed in Usage Summary is near-real time, the costs listed should be considered an estimate based on the usage.
 For exact prices, costs, and/or fees, please refer to your monthly invoice, contract, or order form (as applicable).

 The Usage Summary page displays the current month's usage by default.
 To view an alternate month, click the drop-down menu, and then select the desired month.
 Please note, the Usage Summary page can only display usage for a single month at once.
 There is currently no option to view a usage report for multiple months, or a total year summary.